by Meghan Fitzgerald

 Our Tinkergarten Lantern Walk keeps it simple, honoring of the cycles of nature, with kids and families helping to prepare by making homemade "lanterns" that even wee kiddos can design (here's that project), or even just by joining in and holding flashlights.

-The chance to come together with others and walk outdoors at dusk is a rare experience for kids who can open their senses to sounds, sights, and smells they cannot experience in the daylight.
-On the walk, all ages come together to sing songs, move our bodies, and celebrate our local greenspace, our planet and our growing community of families who treasure the outdoors together.
+The chance to walk outdoors at dusk is a rare experience for kids who can open their senses to sounds, sights, and smells they cannot experience in the daylight.
+On the walk, we sing songs, move our bodies, and celebrate our favorite local greens paces, our planet and our growing community of families who treasure the outdoors together.

 “Thanks to impermanence, everything is possible.” —Thich Nhat Hanh